ClimateImpactLab/energy-code-release-2020/0_make_dataset/coded_issues/README.md

 * changes in sector and fuel definitions
 * changes in data quality, availability, or reporting
 * documented changes in energy supply or demand
-* country geographic changes
+* country geographic definitions
+* non-gregorian definitions of a year

 To accomplish this task, we first read the documentation and encoded the relevant issues into this [dataset]().
 Then, we created a procedure for dropping data or constructing fixed effect regimes based off the coded issues.
 Below, I will outline both of these steps.

 ## Encoding IEA World Balance Documentation

-### Step 1: Through multiple readings of the database documentation a team of RA's assembled a country x sector x fuel x issue dataset with the following metadata variables:
+### Step 1: Through multiple readings of the database documentation a team of research assistants assembled a country x sector x fuel x issue dataset with the following metadata variables:
 * `issue_code`: what type of data quality issue is this? options include:
     * combined sectors
     * data availability